Birth Story webrings are at the bottom of this page.

 I brought the baby to the surface.
 He gave a huge yell and turned bright red, and I was amazed to see that it was a boy - L. We had been convinced that it was a girl.

 Then I noticed the midwives saying things like 'Look at the size of that!' and, ominously, directed at the baby: 'I dread to think what you've done to that perineum'.
 He was big and strong, very solid, covered in vernix and obviously vigorous.

 I climbed out of the pool, holding him close to me, and sat on the bed next to DH.
 The baby was covered in a towel, but with his skin bare next to mine.
 I offered him my breast - he wasn't very interested in sucking, but he made an attempt.

 It was a great relief to sit down after nine hours on my feet and knees.
 I felt perfectly normal, if a little tired.
 I certainly didn't experience the post-delivery euphoria that many women have, even though it was a great birth in perfect surroundings.
 I felt very businesslike about it, and, being English, I just wanted a cup of tea!

-I cuddled Lee and comforted him - he didn't cry for long, just briefly at the initial shock of being born - and we waited for the cord to stop pulsating, so that he had his natural quota of blood.
-After about 15 minutes there was no detectable pulse in the cord, so Graham clamped and cut it.
+I cuddled L and comforted him - he didn't cry for long, just briefly at the initial shock of being born - and we waited for the cord to stop pulsating, so that he had his natural quota of blood.
+After about 15 minutes there was no detectable pulse in the cord, so DH clamped and cut it.